kahvecikaan/BankingAppProject/README.md

 # BankingApp

 BankingApp is a .NET Core WPF application that simulates a simple banking system.
 It provides functionalities to manage bills, customers, and transactions within a virtual banking environment.
+(For more information look at the **BankingAppDocumentation**)

 ## Database Structure